younjiwoo/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 A good commit message should be about what a commit does, not what it did.
 * What is a merge conflict?
- Merge conflicts are when two branches cannot be sucessfully merge together because the files have been changed since the original branch was made
+ Merge conflicts are when two branches cannot be sucessfully merge together because the files have been changed since the original branch was made.

+(small change)